Maargan

-Maargan is a 2025 Indian Tamil-language supernatural crime thriller film written, directed, and edited by Leo John Paul in his directorial debut, starring Vijay Antony and Ajay Dhishan.
+Maargan is a 2025 Indian Tamil-language fantasy crime thriller film written, directed, and edited by Leo John Paul in his directorial debut, starring Vijay Antony and Ajay Dhishan.
 The film has music composed and produced by Vijay Antony himself under his Vijay Antony Film Corporation banner, while the cinematography is handled by Yuva S.

 Maargan was released on 27 June 2025 and opened to predominantly positive reviews from critics, who praised Vijay Antony's acting and screenplay, with criticisms for the film's ending.

 Plot

 Ramya is killed late at night by an injection of an intravenous chemical substance that turns her body numb and then completely black before death.
 Noticing similarities to a past case involving the death of former ADGP Dhruv Guvarak's daughter, Priya, Dhruv comes from Mumbai to Chennai to unofficially take over the investigation aided by Inspector Sruthi and constable Kaali.
 Dhruv begins the investigation from Ramya's boyfriend, Karthik, a photographer who is soon to work on a feature film directed by Rajesh.
 Dhruv discovers that a chain with a unique pendant gifted by Karthik to Ramya is missing after her murder.
 Karthik informs Dhruv that the pendant was gifted by a friend, but does not disclose much more information.
 When checking the surveillance cameras near the crime scene, they spot a young boy jogging in the late hours, but cannot see his face as it is covered by a hoodie.

 Meanwhile, Dhruv spots the same design of Ramya's pendant drawn on a dusty car and takes fingerprint samples.
 The forensic analysis leads to Tamilarivu, who was earlier booked in a drug smuggling case.
 Tamilarivu, a swimmer with an exceptional ability to hold his breath underwater for extended periods, is apprehended by Dhruv.
 They hold him in an isolated room, and as time passes, Tamilarivu becomes agitated, drinks surplus water, and begins chanting old hymns written by Kalangi Siddar.
 He demands the pills he has been consuming and becomes violent before fainting.
 After receiving first aid, Dhruv begins the inquiry.
 Tamilarivu reveals that he is taking pills to forget his memories of his ex-lover Ramya (who is different from the Ramya murdered), who ditched him after he refused to leave his sister Akhila behind and go to America along with Ramya to fulfill her desire.
 Tamilarivu claims to have no connection to the murder of Ramya, the one the police are investigating.
 Dhruv learns that Tamilarivu has an eidetic memory, which allows him to recall events from a very young age.
 Tamilarivu attributes his exceptional memory to the holy water from his ancestral temple in Kanjamalai, associated with Kalangi Siddar.